-- It is just a matter of time before a Washington demagogue (and it doesn't have to be a right-wing populist like Trump, it could well be a left-wing populist like Bernie Sanders or Elizabeth Warren) realizes that it is neither China nor Mexico that "steals" the jobs of his xenophobic voters: those jobs are being made obsolete by technology.
-Then he will crack down on the centers of technology, such as California.
+- It is just a matter of time before a Washington demagogue (and it doesn't have to be a right-wing populist, it could well be a left-wing populist) realizes that it is neither China nor Mexico that "steals" the jobs of their xenophobic voters: those jobs are being made obsolete by technology.
+Then the demagogue will crack down on the centers of technology, such as California.
 Then it will be too late for Californians, and Californians will go back to working in the factories, farms and coal mines of the past, left behind by a world that is moving rapidly towards the future.
-Look at the median income, and you'll see that California and Boston have been getting richer and richer while the traditional rural and blue-collar regions have been getting poorer.
+Look at the median income, and you'll see that California and Boston have been getting richer and richer while the traditional rural and blue-collar regions (regions that treasure the Bible more science) have been getting poorer.
 The world envies the spectacular innovation coming from Silicon Valley and Boston that gives the USA the technological leadership in the world, but the uneducated rural and blue-collar workers of the USA instead envy the polluted cities of China where factories prosper and manufacturing jobs abound.

 - The US government has become one of the most corrupt governments in the world.
 Elections are easily bought by the lobbies, which are both domestic and international.
 Russia's interference into the 2016 elections is just the latest case.
 Russia is neither the only country nor the first one to interfere.
 Israel has done much more and much more openly (see The USA is a banana republic).
 The US government is elected and mainly works for forces that are outside the control of California and in many cases are direct rivals of California's business.
 And viceversa: the US government interferes in the elections of foreign countries and sometimes overthrows foreign governments, almost always to defend the interests of those domestic and foreign lobbies, and California pays the consequences of a corrupt foreign policy.

 - Californians are embarrassed by the company they have to keep.
 Californians cannot forget (nor forgive) that, ultimately, George W Bush and Donald Trump were voted by tens of millions of fellow US citizens.
 Bush and Trump are US phenomena as much as serial killers and mass shootings.
-US citizens from other states elected these presidents who represent values exactly opposite to California's.
-Returning home from hearing a wonderful lecture by a top Stanford scientist, we watched in disbelief a hysterical radical right-wing commentator on Fox News (Tucker Carlson) shouting the merits of guns to a poor politician who dared point out that a modern gun can kill dozens of people.
+US citizens from other states elected these presidents who represent values contrary to California's most deeply felt values.
+Returning home from hearing a wonderful lecture by a top Stanford scientist, we watched in disbelief a hysterical radical right-wing commentator on Fox News shouting the merits of guns to a poor politician who dared point out that a modern gun can kill dozens of people.
 We have nothing to do with that culture promoted and propagated by radical right-wing outlets like Fox News and by assorted psychos and sociopaths.
-Californians live in a different culture, a culture of science lectures, history books, art galleries and tech meetups.
-It is absolutely fine with Californians that other states prefer to watch Fox News, but don't force it on California, and don't use California's technology and taxes to force it on us.
+Californians live in a different culture, a culture of science lectures, history books, art galleries and tech meetups (and mountain hikes and bird watching and star gazing).
+It is absolutely fine with Californians that other states prefer to watch radical right-wing commentators, but don't force it on California, and don't use California's technology and taxes to force it on us.
 Most Californians don't want to be in the company of these people.
 It is not California's fault if the top night cable and radio shows in the USA are viciously racist, fascist and ultra-biased shows such as Fox News and Rush Limbaugh.

 - Californias are physically threatened.
 California has one of the lowest murder rates in the Americas (7 per 100,000 people) while other states of the USA (typically, the so-called "red states") have one of the highest murder rates in the world (Louisiana 19, Mississippi 18, Alaska 17, Arkansas 17, etc).
 This is directly proportional to the number of guns: the murder rate is directly proportional to support for the NRA, i.e. for how much the NRA can influence politicians.
 Basically, California borders on a nation (the other states of the USA) that is engulfed in a civil war and California is forced to let their people enter California with their guns.
 An untold number of crimes are committed in California by these legal immigrants from other states of the USA, most of them white and Christian (the ethnicity most likely to become mass shooter and serial killer).
 Californians are sitting ducks for killers armed by the laws and guns of other states.
 California is being unfairly dragged down by this senseless gun culture.
 One can read full-page articles in Europe, China and India discussing the frequent massacres carried out by armed individuals in the USA.
 The world sees the entire USA as a country devastated by a civil war.
 These reports, which are not "fake news" but unfortunately "real life", are increasingly discouraging the brightest and most honest of people from emigrating to the USA or even coming to visit as university scholars.
 The racist and xenophobic policies of Washington are keeping smart foreigners from immigrating to California, causing massive damage to California's economy and California's future.
 Basically, Washington is plotting to make sure that California becomes a failed state like so many other states in this union.
 If California needs a wall, it's a wall separating it from the states that advocate the right to bear arms.